What is in the Commercial Register?

-- telephone number, fax number, email address, internet address, correspondence address, if available;
+- contact details, such as the address, telephone number, fax number, email address, and internet address;

 - details of branches;